arjunk04/climate_rundown/_posts/2021-09-06-the-situation-today.md

 Past emissions alone are unlikely to raise global-mean temperature to 1.5°C above pre-industrial levels (medium confidence), but past emissions do commit to other changes, such as further sea level rise (high confidence).
 ```

+Essentially, carbon dioxide coninues to warms the Earth for decades after it's emission into the atmosphere.
+So, what this report from the UN
+is telling us is that the carbon that we have already put into the atmosphere will warm the planet further and cause some effects like a rise in sea levels;
+however, it *will not push us past the 1.5°C extreme danger line for climate change*.

 Now, to understand how
 CO<sub>2</sub>
 emissions have changed over time, look at this graph from Our World in Data: